Skip to main content

 See all updates

 BPA is a chemical used to make rigid plastics, including food storage containers and refillable drinks bottles.
-It's also used to make some protective coatings and linings for food and drinks cans.
-It cannot be used on items intended to be used by infants and young children such as infant feeding bottles and beakers.
+It is also used to make some protective coatings and linings for food and drinks cans.
+It cannot be used on items intended to be used by infants and young children such as infant feeding bottles and beakers due to legal restrictions.

 BPA safety assessments

-Some people are concerned about BPA because it’s one of a large number of substances that could possibly interfere with our hormone systems.
-Extensive assessments have been carried out on BPA and new data is being reviewed.
+Some people are concerned about BPA because it’s one of a large number of substances that could possibly interfere with our hormone systems (endocrine disruptors).
+Extensive assessments have been carried out on BPA in the past and new data is now being reviewed.

 Food contact material legislation currently sets restrictions on BPA which manufacturers are obliged to meet.
 Under the precautionary principle, more stringent conditions have been set in that BPA should not transfer into foods from articles intended for infants and young children.